Finite-size quantum key distribution rates from R\'enyi entropies using conic optimization: Conclusion

 This work introduces the most advanced framework for QKD, combining the improved privacy amplification via Rényi hashing \cite{Dupuis23RenyiHashLemma} and the security proof provided by the MEAT \cite{arqand2025MEAT}, which admits the calculation of secret key rates under finite-size effects and general security by means of sandwiched Rényi entropies.
 The core technical contribution is the introduction of two convex cones that allow the fast and reliable optimization of the conditional Rényi entropy via non-symmetric conic optimization.

-We have tested this framework using instances of different protocols.
-Particularly, the full-discrete QPSK protocol from the DMCV family \cite{baeuml2023security,pascualgarcía2024}, which is well-known for its resource-intensive numerical implementation \cite{primaatmaja2024}.
+We have tested this framework using instances of different protocols, including the full-discrete QPSK protocol from the DMCV family \cite{baeuml2023security,pascualgarcía2024}, which is well-known for its resource-intensive numerical implementation \cite{primaatmaja2024}.
 In said case, we have observed secret key rates at smaller block sizes thanks to the tightness of the finite-size analysis of the MEAT.
 Further improvements can be achieved by using more sophisticated approaches, such as a fine-tuned postselection on Bob's measurements \cite{kanitschar2023finite, Navarro2025}.
-Furthermore, we have implemented our method for the qubit BB84 protocol as described in \cite{kamin25MEATsecurity}.
-Although both approaches are not fully comparable (since \cite{kamin25MEATsecurity} employs a variable-length approach, whereas ours is fixed-length), we have found that specific cases where both methods are compatible show that our technique is able to achieve a higher critical total transmittances and a minor improvement in secret key rates.
+Furthermore, we have applied our method to the qubit BB84 protocol using the variable-length framework described in Ref. \cite{kamin25MEATsecurity}.
+We benchmarked our conic approach in these two protocols against QICS \cite{QICS} and the Frank-Wolfe algorithm \cite{frankwolfe56,winick2018reliable} used in previous implementations, respectively.
+We observed orders of magnitude faster computation time, as well as improved stability, and slightly better secret key rates and critical transmittances.

-Regarding future work, it is still necessary to develop a numerical method able to include the possibility of a classical conditioning according to the register $I$ (as provided in Remark \ref{remark:ClassCond}), which can also be used in order to find bounds according to the variable-length framework \cite{Tupkary2024,kamin25MEATsecurity} and decoy-state BB84.
+Regarding future work, it would be interesting to apply our conic methods to compute key rates in more complex and realistic protocols, such as DMCV without a cutoff assumption \cite{Navarro2025} or BB84 using decoy states.
 From a practical perspective, we note that our framework opens the possibility of performing QKD implementations using reduced block sizes and ensuring long-distance general security without the repetition-rate limitations of previous entropy accumulation techniques \cite{arqand2024generalized,metger2022security}, which paves the path for a practical, reliable, and large-scale implementation for QKD.